Graph-Wiz/Graph-Wiz.github.io/README.md

-# NExT-GPT
+# GraphWiz
-## Any-to-Any Multimodal Large Language Model
+## An Instruction-Following Language Model for Graph Problems

-This is the repository that contains the source code for the [NExT-GPT project page](https://next-gpt.github.io/).
+This is the repository that contains the source code for the [GraphWiz project page](https://graph-wiz.github.io/).

-If you use NExT-GPT in your project, please kindly cite:
+If you use GraphWiz in your project, please kindly cite:
 ```
 @articles{wu2023nextgpt,
   title={NExT-GPT: Any-to-Any Multimodal LLM},